sumannewton/ES-to-CSV/README.md

-# ES-to-CSV-plugin
+# ES-to-CSV
-Plugin to download data from ES into CSV format
+Tool to download data from ES into CSV format

-# How to use this plugin?
+# How to use this tool?
-Step 1: Download Source code (both config.yml and es_to_csv_plugin.py)<br />
+Step 1: Download Source code (both config.yml and es_to_csv.py)<br />
 Step 2: Go through config.yml to understand the configurations required<br />
 Step 3: Provide Index name in config.yml<br />
 Step 4: Configure other parameters accordingly<br />